cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://github.com/ferreiraklet/Aline'>Aline</a> — a very simple tool that simply downloads files of a certain type, located on a certain domain and indexed by Google.
 </br><a href='https://github.com/loseys/Goblyn'>Goblyn</a> — tool focused to enumeration and capture of website files metadata.
 It will search for active directories in the website and so enumerate the files, if it find some file it will get the metadata of file
 </br><a href='https://github.com/dievus/msdorkdump'>DORK DUMP</a> — Looks for Google-indexed files with doc, docx, ppt, pptx, csv, pdf, xls, xlsx extensions on a particular domain and downloads them.
+</br><a href="https://products.groupdocs.app/metadata/total">VERY QUICK and SIMPLE metadata online editor and remover</a>

 <a name="backlinks"></a>
 <h3>Backlinks analyze</h3>